 Work on the Transient Shape of Every Sound

 Let’s take into consideration every sound logically for a second.
-A kick drum has a clearly outlined transient, with the loudest part of the hit or attack of the sound taking place instantly then fading out with minimal sustain.
+A kick drum has a clearly outlined transient, with the loudest part of the hit or attack of the sound taking place instantly and then fading out with minimal sustain.
 An 808 is similar however has rather more sustain than a normal kick drum hit because it “rings” out.

 808s have lots of sustain whereas kick drums are mostly attack-based.